Tevemadar/QuickNII-extras/Java/README.md

 Atlas files can be acquired from [NITRC](https://www.nitrc.org/projects/whs-sd-atlas/).
 As `NIISlicer` expects uncompressed NIfTI files anyway, this example also uses uncompressed input volumes.
 A compressed NIfTI volume can be read after modifying two occurrences of the filename and replacing the corresponding `BufferedInputStream` with `GZipInputStream`
 While the code uses hardcoded values everywhere, the only "difficult" one is the scaling of grayscale volumes.
 The range of actual values appearing in the volume has to be acquired somehow so volumes in QuickNII can use the full 8/16-bit range available to them.
 It is known that the T2* modality uses the range 10.203729 - 32766, simply because it was checked with a suitable `for` loop in 2011.

+Testing the result:

+- Windows: `QuickNII.exe` actually accepts package file as command line argument.
+I have no idea if that works with the app on Mac
+- Everywhere: there is a `pack.txt` file next to QuickNII (Windows) or somewhere deep inside (Mac).
+It contains the package file which QuickNII will try to open when no command line argument is supplied